ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-6. Complete the **Storage volumes** fields to attach or create new volumes and associate them with the virtual server instance.

-    Under **Advanced configurations**, enable the **Configure for large quantity volumes** toggle button to support more than 127 (up to 500) volumes.
-This setting is at a VSI-level that remains unmodifiable upon provisioning.

     You cannot create or attach volumes larger than 2047 GB on IBM i-based VSIs.
 However, machine types E890 and E1080 are optimized to support the attachment of a higher number of volumes on IBM i-based VSIs.